janaagaard75/janaagaard75.github.io/_posts/drafts/categorizing-code-comments.md

 # The What, How and Why of Code Comments

-> Summary: Code comments that explain **what** some code does can almost always be removed with a simple refactor of the code.
-If it explains **how** a piece of code works, it might be better to rewrite the code.
+> TL;DR: A comment that explain **what** some code does can almost always be removed with a simple refactor of the code.
+If it explains **how** a the code works, it might be better to rewrite the code.
 If the comment explains **why** a piece of code is written as it is, keep it.

-In the 90's[Javadoc](https://en.wikipedia.org/wiki/Javadoc) popularized the idea of documenting every little piece of your code.
+In the 90's, [Javadoc](https://en.wikipedia.org/wiki/Javadoc) popularized the idea of documenting every little piece of your code.
 In most cases that's way too many comments, and I guess that's why the current trend seems to be to not write any comments at all, sometimes citing Uncle Bob ["a comment is a failure to express yourself in code"](https://twitter.com/unclebobmartin/status/870311898545258497).
-But avoiding code comments is very different from not writing any comments at all, as he has also clarified humself.
+But avoiding code comments is very different from not writing any comments at all, as he has also clarified himself.
 TODO: link to tweet.
-I belive that good comments are a crucial part of good code.
+I believe that good comments are a crucial part of good code.

 So.
 Some comment are good and some are bad, but how do you tell the apart?
 Well, categorizing then into what-, how- or why-comments can help.

-## Where To Put The Lines Below?
+## TODO: Where To Put The Lines Below?

 Comments are put there to make the code easier to read.
 If you have hard time grasping a piece of code, consider leaving a comment for the next developer.